hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-setting-up-Dokodemo-door-tunnel-as-relay-server.md

 ## Running the tunnel on the main server

-On the main server where HiFi is installed, you need to run the installed tunnel.
+On the main server where HiddifyManager is installed, you need to run the installed tunnel.
 Activate it on port 8080 with this command.

 ```
 sudo wstunnel --server ws://0.0.0.0:8080 -v